wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 | token (optional) | logtest session id                   |                                                                                              |
 +------------------+--------------------------------------+----------------------------------------------------------------------------------------------+

 You must send the data to the logtest endpoint in JSON format.
-You can first store the request in a variable as follows.
+You can first store the request in a variable as follows:

    .. code-block:: bash